bridge2food/plenitude/content/mycoprotein.md

       ### Land use and deforestation

-      The production of livestock and feed crops occupies nearly 80% of the world’s agricultural land and is the primary driver of global deforestation<a href="https://www.fao.org/3/cb9970en/cb9970en.pdf" style="text-decoration: none !important;">🔗</a>.
+      The production of livestock and feed crops occupies nearly 80% of the world’s agricultural land and is the primary driver of global deforestation[🔗](https://www.fao.org/3/cb9970en/cb9970en.pdf).

       Mycoprotein production is estimated to use as much as 90% less land than animal-based meat production.